cstylianou98/1D_FEM_Euler_Equations/README.md

 # Background
 ## Compressible Flow
-In this section the finnite element numberical solution of the Euler in one dimension is presented.
+In this section the finite element numberical solution of the Euler in one dimension is presented.
 First we will look into the background and lay out the mathematics.

 ## Navier Stokes equations
 Let $d$ be the space dimension (1, 2, 3).
 From the conservation of principles of momentum, mass and energy result the Navier-Stokes equations, which can be written as: